Basicity of Amines And pKaH

 Two things to watch out for, especially when reading other online sources on this topic.

 First, sometimes the pKaH values for amines are reported as pKa values , without explanation.
 The best pKa tables won’t do this, but it’s hard to sort the wheat from the chaff when you are just starting out.

-If you see an anomalously high pKa value for an amine, it’s likely referring to the pKaH of the conjugate acid.
+If you see an anomalously low pKa value for an amine, it’s likely referring to the pKaH of the conjugate acid.

 For instance, here’s a pKa table where the pKa of methylamine (CH3NH2) is listed as 10.63.

-Hopefully by this point, such a high value of pKa should strike you as weird, especially since the pKa of the closely related NH3 is 38.
+That’s low.
+Hopefully by this point, such a value of 10 for a pKa of an amine should strike you as weird, especially since the pKa of the closely related NH3 is 38.

 The value of 10.63 actually refers to the pKa of the conjugate acid of methyl amine, NOT methylamine itself.
 It’s a pKaH value.